uvarc/rc-website/content/post/2024-may-maintenance.md

 ### New nodes

 #### "Afton"
-We are pleased to announce the addition of 300 nodes based on the AMD EPYC 9454 architecture.
-For the time being, these new nodes are placed into its own partition `afton`, in which each user can request up to 6000 cores.
+We are pleased to announce the addition of 300 nodes, 96 cores each, based on the AMD EPYC 9454 architecture.
+For the time being, these new nodes are placed into their own partition `afton`, in which each user can request up to 6000 cores in aggregate.
 (The full release is scheduled for July, where the nodes will be integrated into the existing partitions.
 More information to follow.)

 #### GPU
-Four NVIDIA A40 GPUs will be added to the `gpu` partition.
+Four NVIDIA A40 (48 GB) nodes, 12 GPUs each, will be added to the `gpu` partition.

 ### System upgrades
 1. **Operating System:** Rocky 8.7 &rarr; 8.9.
 There is no need to rebuild your own code.
 (Intel users may need to do so but for a different reason; see below.)